Behaviour Policy

 Action that should be taken to reduce the likelihood that challenging behaviour will occur.

 Primary Prevention involves using our knowledge of the conditions that can give rise to challenges.
-If the conditions have been identified for a particular child, they can be manipulated to minimise the risk of challenges occurring.
-It is particularly important to avoid exposing a child to known triggers or conditions at times of increased stress.
-Where possible planned exposure of known triggers will be introduced to support the child to be as tolerant to these triggers as possible.
+If the conditions have been identified for a particular pupil, they can be manipulated to minimise the risk of challenges occurring.
+It is particularly important to avoid exposing a pupil to known triggers or conditions at times of increased stress.
+Where possible planned exposure of known triggers will be introduced to support the pupil to be as tolerant to these triggers as possible.

 Secondary Prevention

-Action that should be taken during the early stages of arousal, that is, at the first sign that something is going wrong.
+Action that should be taken during the early stages of dysregulation, that is, at the first sign that something is going wrong.

 It is important that staff are aware of the behaviour which may indicate that the person they are supporting is becoming agitated.
 Signs of agitation may include, for example, pacing, raised voice, change in facial expression or skin colour.
-However these signs are different for everyone and so it is vital that staff working with children know their individual signs.
+However, these signs are different for everyone and so it is vital that staff working with pupils know their individual signs.

 Sensory Processing Needs

-Sensory processing difficulties can impact on our pupil’s ability to self-regulate and manage their behaviour.
-Sensory processing is the ability to register, discrimate, adapt and respond appropriately, both physically and emotionally to sensory input from the environment.
+Sensory processing difficulties can impact on our pupils’ ability to self-regulate and manage their behaviour.
+Sensory processing is the ability to register, discriminate, adapt and respond appropriately, both physically and emotionally to sensory input from the environment.
 Class teams should ensure that they:

 • Organise the environment clearly with visual cues and signposting using an appropriate communication resource;